-Thus I have prosecuted the voyage from sea to sea, until I have discovered that nature is never without necessary remedies.
-I am better prepared to-day, after a twenty-years' voyage and close observation, to say that God or nature is the only doctor whom man should respect.
-Man should study and use the drugs of his drug-store only.
+Thus I have prosecuted the voyage from sea to sea, until I have discovered that nature is never without all necessary remedies.
+I am better prepared today, after a twenty-years' voyage and close observation, to say that God or nature is the only doctor whom man should respect.
+Man should study and use the drugs compounded in his own body.